 1735-1802.
 He was born on 15 July 1735 at Appleby, Westmoreland, a younger son of the successful tradesman Charles Robinson, and of his wife Hannah Deane, the sister of Captain Joseph Deane.
-His brother John Robinson served as the M.P for Westmoreland and later for Harwich, and was the secretary to the Treasury in Lord North’s government from 1770 until 1782.
+His brother, John Robinson, served as the M.P for Westmoreland and later for Harwich, and was the Secretary to the Treasury in Lord North’s government from 1770 until 1782.

 Remaining on the North American station, Robinson commanded the Guadeloupe at the Battle of Cape Henry on 16 March 1781, and on 30 August managed to escape up the York River when the French fleet entered the Chesapeake.
-Here his command endured the red hot shot from the American batteries at Yorktown, but with the French fleet bottling her up after the indecisive Battle of Chesapeake on 5 September there was no other option but to scuttle her on 10 October.
-Even this was not a complete success, for the French were later able to salvage her and she served briefly in their colours.
+Here she endured the red-hot shot from the American batteries at Yorktown, and with the French fleet bottling her up after the Battle of Chesapeake Bay on 5 September there was no other option but to scuttle her on 10 October.
+The attempt was not a complete success, for the French were later able to salvage her and she served briefly under their colours.

 Robinson returned to England after the loss of the Guadeloupe, but with his brother no longer in government following the change of administration in early 1782 he was unable to secure another command.
 He became a superannuated rear-admiral in July 1794 and died suddenly at his residence in York on 15 November 1802, being buried in St. Saviours Churchyard.